 I attended a small non-denominational Christian college associated with the Restoration Stone-Campbell churches in Nebraska.
 Here I met and married my best friend— an avid Arminian and me a recovering Calvinist.
 Together we argued our way through Scripture and theologies of both extremes to develop a richer view of God, and of God’s Word.

-About ten years ago I returned to Central Christian College of the Bible in Moberly, Missouri as an alternative student.
+About ten years ago I returned to college, this time at Central Christian College of the Bible in Moberly, Missouri, as an alternative student.
 In May, 2015, I completed a BA in Biblical Research with a concentration on the Biblical languages of Greek and Hebrew.

-I’ve been blessed with many years of ministry over the years and have noticed the same thing in each place—regardless of which setting: the ways we interpret or misinterpret the Scriptures will enhance or hamper our relationship with God and our relationship with others.
+I’ve been blessed with many years of ministry and have noticed the same thing in each place—regardless of which setting: the ways we interpret or misinterpret the Scriptures will enhance or hamper our relationship with God and our relationship with others.